melezhik/outthentic/README.md

 ## Suite

-Outthentic suite is a bunch of related stories.
-You may also call suite as projects.
+Outthentic suites are a bunch of related stories.
+You may also call suites as (outthentic) projects.

 One may have more then one story at the project.